SvitlanaLukicheva/FastqFilesHandler/README.md

 ### Merger

 Merger takes as input a list of paired-end files in fastq format and provides a unique interleaved file in fastq format.
-The program launches an error if an uneven number of input files is provided.
+The program raises an error if an uneven number of input files is provided.

 ```
 launcher.exe -x merger -i i1_r1.fastq i1_r2.fastq i2_r1.fastq i2_r2.fastq -o ${DATA_DIR}/output_merger.fastq